 You can specialize in researching a specific niche or hire yourself out as a general researcher.
 It’s possible to create a client base as a freelance researcher.

-That is a long list and I hope you made it all the way to the end.
+This was a way long list and I hope you made it to the end!

 Now it’s your turn — do you have any online business ideas for beginners that I haven’t thought of?

 If so, head to the comments and tell me all about it!
 And please pin and share this post if you found it useful!